Third Geneva Convention: Part IV: Termination of Captivity

-This part is divided into several sections:
+This part is divided into three sections:

 Section 1 (Articles 109–117) covers the direct repatriation and accommodation in neutral countries.

 Section 2 (Articles 118–119) covers the release and repatriation of prisoners of war at the close of hostilities.

 Section 3 (Articles 120–121) covers the death of a prisoner of war.

 Part V: Information Bureau and Relief Societies for Prisoners of War

 The Information Bureau is an organisation that must be set up by the Detaining Power to facilitate the sharing of information by the parties to conflict and neutral powers as required by the various provisions of the Third Geneva Convention.
 It will correspond freely with "A Central Prisoners of War Information Agency ... created in a neutral country" to act as a conduit with the Power to which the prisoners of war owe their allegiance.
 The provisions of this part are contained in Articles 122 to 125.

 The central prisoners of war information agency was created within the Red Cross.